sambhavdeepsethia/backend-reporting-exercise/README.md

 This will start the application server and it may take a few minutes until the application is up and running.

+### Labor Cost Percentage
+ - Abbreviated as **LCP**
+ - Labor cost percentage is the percentage of the revenue that pays for labor.
+ - LCP is calculated as percentage of **LCP= TotalLaborCost/Sales**
+ - Assumptions made while calculating LCP for a give time frame are:
+	- If TotalLaborCost and Sales is zero then LCP is returned as 0.
+	- If only Sales is zero then LCP is returned as 100, indicating a 100% cost during the time period.

+### Food Cost Percentage
+ - Abbreviated as **FCP**
+ - Food cost percentage is the difference between what it costs to produce an item and its price on the menu.
+ - FCP is calculated as percentage of : **FCP = TotalItemCost / TotalSellingPrice**
+ - Assumptions made while calculating FCP for a give time frame are:
+	- If TotalItemCost and TotalSellingPrice is zero then FCP is returned as 0.
+	- If only TotalSellingPrice is zero then FCP is returned as 100, indicating a 100% cost during the time period.

+### Employee Gross Sales
+ - Abbreviated as **EGS**
+ - Employee gross sales is the sum of the of the price charged for each item the employee sold.
+Voided Items excluded.
+ - Calculate employee gross sales: **EGS = Sum(Selling Prices)**

 # Reporting API Documentation

 ## Connecting